 Use a Content Delivery Network (CDN)

-People visit your site from different parts of the world so loading speed of the site will differ for each one of them.
+People visit your site from different parts of the world so the loading speed of the site will differ for each one of them.
 If any visitor is further away from the computer that hosts your site, then it will take longer to transmit your site data.
 To solve this problem there are various CDN (Content Delivery Networks) that help to maintain the speed of loading site to a minimum for visitors across various countries.
 CDN can be defined as a combination of various servers distributed across different locations to speed up the frequency of the content supply.
 It works like a proxy server, reserves all content, and facilitates the approach of the users at different locations.

 Minify Scripts and Files

-Minifying your files and scripts is another simple yet pretty genius concept to speed up the WooCommerce website.
-While writing at code files like CSS, HTML, generally developers use comments, variables, etc to make the code readable.
+Minifying your files and scripts is another simple yet pretty genius concept to speed up WordPress WooCommerce website.
+While writing code files like CSS, HTML, generally developers use comments, variables, etc to make the code readable.
 This helps others who work on the project later.
 Long scripts make your webpage slow as they take some time to download.
 On the other hand, browsers and servers can read content without comments, which creates additional network traffic with no practical benefit.

 That’s why it is recommended to minify the script and remove the comments, spaces, and code structure.
 You can minify the code manually by yourself or you also have the option to use multiple plugins created primarily for this purpose.